Lumavate-Team/documentation/docs/6-CLI.rst

 .. warning::
    ``--table`` is deprecated.
-   Use ``--format`` to see the JSON values organized in table format.
+   Use ``--format`` to see JSON values organized in table format.

 .. _Component-set Ls:

 Ls
 ++

-Lists all component-set containers in the specified profile environment.
+Lists all component-set containers in the command center associated with the specified profile.

 Example: